-Have you tried making homemade bread crumbs yet?
-Well, you should!
-It’s so quick and simple to make, you’ll surely wonder why you have not done so earlier!
+Have you tried making homemade breadcrumbs yet?
+It’s so quick and simple to prepare it from scratch; you’ll surely wonder why you have not done so earlier!

 (*This post contains some affiliate links)

-I started making my own homemade bread crumbs when I saw my mother-in-law doing exactly the same thing.
+I started making homemade breadcrumbs when I saw my mother-in-law doing the same thing.

 To reiterate her philosophy, it’s one of those things that’s not worth buying at all — because it’s so easy to make your own.